Brian Donnelly (New Zealand politician)

 Brian John Donnelly QSO (5 November 1949 – 25 September 2008) was a New Zealand politician.
 He was a member of the New Zealand First party.

 Early life and career

-Donnelly was born in Auckland, New Zealand as the third of five children.
+Donnelly was born in Auckland, New Zealand, as the third of five children.
 His father worked as a fabric cutter and later as a real estate agent.
 Donnelly attended Sacred Heart College on a scholarship.
-He studied at Massey University and Auckland University, and received a Bachelor of Arts, a Bachelor of Education, a Master of Educational Administration, a Diploma in Teaching, and a Diploma in Second Language Teaching.
-He then worked in the education sector in New Zealand and the Cook Islands, which included deputy principal at Titikaveka College in Rarotonga from 1977 to 1980, and principal of Whangarei Intermediate School from 1990 to 1996 (only resigning from the latter on entering parliament).
+He studied at Massey University and the University of Auckland, and received a Bachelor of Arts, a Bachelor of Education, a Master of Educational Administration, a Diploma in Teaching, and a Diploma in Second Language Teaching.

+He worked in the education sector in New Zealand and the Cook Islands.
+His educational leadership roles included deputy principal at Titikaveka College in Rarotonga from 1977 to 1980 and principal of Whangarei Intermediate School from 1990 to 1996 (only resigning from the latter on entering parliament).
+Previously he had also been a lecturer at the Auckland College of Education and worked for the Education Review Office.